-The MSc in International Banking & Finance is for those wanting to develop careers in financial management within the international banking sector.
-For those of you already working in finance or banking, the course will enhance your effectiveness by covering the latest developments in the field.
+The MSc in International Banking & Finance is ideal for those who want to pursue careers in financial management within the international banking sector.
+For those already working in finance or banking, the course will enhance your skills and effectiveness by covering the latest developments in the field.

 The programme will provide you with: